Search by

 Can I bring my car?

 All their developments are based in fantastic city centre locations, with great transport links nearby.
-Management also try and be as eco-friendly as possible so they don't encourage students to bring cars.
-Very limited parking is available on a case-by-case basis – if you have a genuine need to keep a car at university, you can contact the management for your chosen property development to discuss your options.
+They also try and be as eco-friendly as possible so they don't encourage students to bring cars.
+Very limited parking is available on a case-by-case basis – if you have a genuine need to keep a car at university, you can contact the management for your chosen management development to discuss your options.
 All their developments have nearby public car parks, perfect for when friends and family visit.
 Short term car access is available for dropping off or picking up your belongings.

 Do you have a gym?